daemoneye/scapy-scripts/README.md

 ## interface\_info.py
 interface\_info.py is a tool to simply inform you of the IP and MAC addresses for all interfaces on the machine it is running on.

+## network\_scanner.py
+The network\_scanner.py script will scan an IP range and return all active IP addresses with the appropriate MAC address.
+The only flag that is required is the IP address range in CIDR notation.

 ## Authors
 Keane Wolter - dns.py
+					icmp_message.py
+					interface_info.py
+					network_scanner.py

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details